wp-plugins/countdown-clock/readme.txt

 Display a countdown clock configured to an event of your choice.
 Select the date, title and event text on a choice of countdown designs, colors and sizes.

 * Select the layout and choose the size
-* Select text and background colors
+* Select from a list of events like Christmas, New Year
-* Select from a range of fixed events like Christmas, New Year, or make your own custom countdown
+* Choose your own text and background colors
 * For custom countdown, choose texts, date and timezone for precise timing
 * Pictures and animations are available for the background
 * See the full range of events and designs at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")